oracle/oracle-database-operator/docs/sidb/README.md

   Healthy
 ```

-Clients can get the connect-string to the CDB from `.status.connectString` and PDB from `.status.pdbConnectString`.
+Clients can obtain the connect string to the CDB from `.status.connectString`, and the connect string to the PDB from `.status.pdbConnectString`.
 For example:

 ```sh
 $ kubectl get singleinstancedatabase sidb-sample -o "jsonpath={.status.connectString}"